sftcd/openssl/esnistuff/design.md

 # OpenSSL Encrypted SNI Design

-stephen.farrell@cs.tcd.ie, 20181203
+stephen.farrell@cs.tcd.ie, 20181211

 This file describes the current design for our proof-of-concept openssl implementation of encrypted SNI.

-- The code in our [fork](https://gitbub.com/sftcd/openssl) imlpements the client side of the ESNI Internet-draft [draft-ietf-tls-esni-02](https://tools.ietf.org/html/draft-ietf-tls-esni-02) spec.
+- The code in our [fork](https://gitbub.com/sftcd/openssl) imlpements both client and server sides of the ESNI Internet-draft [draft-ietf-tls-esni-02](https://tools.ietf.org/html/draft-ietf-tls-esni-02) spec.
+- So far, there's no special session or state handling, so things seem to work ok for initial handshaks, but we've yet to look at tickets or resumption at all.
 - The most up to date [README.md](https://github.com/sftcd/openssl/tree/master/esnistuff) for that code.